Mister905/531-tracker/README.md

 ## Support

-For support, email support@531tracker.com or create an issue in the GitHub repository.
+This is a development project.
+For issues or questions, please create an issue in the GitHub repository.

 ---